 Pour in broth, add rosemary, thyme, nutmeg and season with salt and pepper to taste.

 Add in chicken breasts (if using rotisserie chicken wait to add at the end) and bring soup to a boil, reduce heat to medium-low, cover and allow to simmer until chicken is cooked through (it should register 165 in center), about 8 - 12 minutes.

 Meanwhile, while chicken is cooking, melt butter in medium saucepan over medium heat.
 Add flour, cook and stir constantly 1 minute.

 While whisking vigorously pour in milk then continue to whisk vigorously to smooth any lumps.
 Season with salt and pepper to taste.

 While whisking constantly, cook until mixture thickens and lightly boils.
 Stir in cream, remove from heat.

-Stir milk mixture into broth mixture, add in chicken and spinach.
-Cook, while stirring frequently, 1 - 2 minutes longer.
+Stir milk mixture into broth mixture, then add in cooked chicken (shredded rotisserie or cooked chicken breasts) and spinach.
+Cook until spinach wilts, about 1 minute.